 Most Labs are very good at keeping themselves clean.
-Which can provide another good sign that she is in season.
-If she is swollen and she is licking her genitals considerably more than usual, her heat has probably started.
+This can provide another good sign that she is in season.
+If she is swollen as well as licking her genitals considerably more than usual, her heat has probably started.

-You might notice a slight change in her temperament in the few days before you see any physical signs that your girl is coming into season.
+You might notice a slight change in her temperament a few days before you see any physical signs that your dog is coming into season.

 Humping and flagging